Implementing prefers-color-scheme without FOUC

 Architecting Critical CSS for Immediate Theme Resolution

 To eliminate Flash of Unstyled Content (FOUC) during initial paint, theme resolution must execute synchronously before the main thread parses the DOM.
-Follow this implementation sequence to guarantee immediate attribute application:
+The inline script approach below guarantees that data-theme is set on <html> before any element is laid out.

-2. Synchronous Attribute Injection: Evaluate window.matchMedia('(prefers-color-scheme: dark)') synchronously.
+2. Synchronous attribute injection: Evaluate window.matchMedia('(prefers-color-scheme: dark)') and read localStorage synchronously.
 Apply a data-theme attribute to the <html> element before the parser reaches the <body>.

 <head>